Travis Frederick

 Travis Frederick (born March 18, 1991) is an American former professional football player who spent his entire seven-year career as a center for the Dallas Cowboys of the National Football League (NFL).
 He played college football for the Wisconsin Badgers and was selected 31st overall by the Cowboys in the first round of the 2013 NFL draft.
 In his time as a Cowboy he was elected to five Pro Bowls and he was an All-Pro in 2014, 2015 and 2016.
 Frederick is now the co-founder & chief operating officer of the tabletop role-playing game company Demiplane.

 Early life

-A native of Sharon, Wisconsin, Frederick attended Big Foot High School in Walworth, Wisconsin, where he was an all-state two-way lineman.
+A native of Sharon, Wisconsin, Frederick attended Big Foot High School in Walworth, where he was an all-state two-way lineman.
 He helped his high school team to second place in the 2008 WIAA Division 4 state playoffs.

 Frederick was also on Big Foot's track team.
 He finished second in the shot put at the 2008 'BDN' Invite, with a throw of 15.23 m.
-He took silver in the discus throw at the 2008 WIAA Sectional Championships, with a throw of 49.30 m.
+Frederick took silver in the discus throw at the 2008 WIAA Sectional Championships, with a throw of 49.30 m.

 Regarded as a three-star recruit by Rivals.com, Frederick was ranked as the No. 83 offensive tackle prospect in his class.